ironhacks/docs/docs/App-Client/overview.md

   - js/
     - source files and entry point.

-We will get into details on the contents bellow.
+We will get into details on the contents below.